cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 # Instructions
 ## 1. Building the agent
 The agent is designed for deployment on [Docker](#12-docker-deployment).
-Although it can be deployed on a local development environment, this is not the recommended setup.
+Although it can be deployed within a local development environment, this is not the recommended setup.

 ### 1.1 Required dependencies:
 These dependencies have been added to the Dockerfile.
 But in the event there is a need to update their links, please read the steps below on how to find and extract the dependencies.